IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation: Benchmark Methodology

 \subsection{Benchmark Statistics and Future Development}

-\paragraph{State of the benchmark} IMProofBench is under active development, with this paper presenting its first pilot phase.
-This initial version consists of $\numberacceptedquestions$ questions and $\numberacceptedsubquestions$ follow-up subquestions.
+\paragraph{State of the benchmark} IMProofBench is under active development, with this version consisting of $\numberacceptedquestions$ questions and $\numberacceptedsubquestions$ follow-up subquestions.
 Topics range from areas of pure mathematics, such as algebraic geometry, combinatorics, and graph theory, to applied subjects such as stochastic analysis and bioinformatics.
 In \cref{fig:wordcloud} of \cref{app:details}, we include a word cloud of question tags, weighted by frequency.
 Of the $\numberacceptedquestions$ benchmark problems, authors characterize $\numberopenproblems$ as open research questions.
-A total of $\numberparticipantswithacceptedquestion$ mathematical researchers have contributed at least one question in their area of expertise.
+A total of $\numberparticipantswithacceptedquestion$ mathematical researchers have contributed at least one question.

 \paragraph{Continuous development} With models showing rapid progress in mathematics, benchmarks are being saturated at an accelerating pace.
-For example, the USAMO 2025 benchmark moved from a solve rate below $5\%$ to more than $60\%$ in only a few months \citep{usamo,xai2025grok4}.
 To ensure that IMProofBench remains both unsaturated and challenging, we are committed to its continuous development along several dimensions.
 First, we will maintain our problem creation pipeline and accept problems on a rolling basis, while forming new strategic partnerships with leading mathematical institutions to keep problem difficulty aligned with the capabilities of future models.
-Second, to prevent contamination, we will employ a dynamic problem management system in which authors are encouraged to revisit and possibly retire their problems once new publications or techniques make them significantly easier.
-Third, we plan to create a transparent interface that allows major companies or research labs to configure and provide their own agents for solving problems in IMProofBench.
-This creates an opportunity to provide objective and equitable evaluations of internal research models, ensuring that the benchmark reflects the latest state-of-the-art models and agents in realistic settings.
+Second, to prevent contamination, we will employ a dynamic problem management system in which authors are encouraged to revisit and possibly retire their problems once new publications or techniques make them easier.
+Third, we plan to create a transparent interface that allows major companies or research labs to use their own agents for solving problems in IMProofBench.
+This creates an opportunity to provide objective evaluations of the latest state-of-the-art models and agents in realistic settings.
 Other ideas for future work are given in \cref{app:development}.